-A patent owner can appeal a patent office decision that Broadcom Corp. didn’t wait too long to file an administrative patent validity challenge, the full U.S. Court of Appeals for the Federal Circuit ruled today.
+A patent office decision that Broadcom Corp. didn’t wait too long to file an administrative patent validity challenge can be appealed, the full U.S. Court of Appeals for the Federal Circuit ruled.

-The court ruled 9-4 overturning a 2015 decision by a three-judge panel that patent holder Wi-Fi One LLC could not appeal a decision of the Patent and Trademark Office’s Patent Trial and Appeal Board that Wi-Fi One’s patents covering online data transmission were unpatentable, and that challenger Broadcom had met the timeliness requirement for filing its inter partes review patent validity challenge.
+The court overturned a 2015 decision by a three-judge panel that patent holder Wi-Fi One LLC couldn’t appeal a Patent Trial and Appeal Board decision that challenger Broadcom had met a timeliness requirement for filing its inter partes review patent validity challenge.

-The Federal Circuit court majority said the decision overturns a contradictory 2015 decision in Achates Reference Publishing Inc. v.
-Apple Inc. that PTAB rulings on the the time-bar questions were final and can’t be appealed.
-Under the America Invents Act of 2011 alleged infringers have one year after litigation in federal court begins to file a challenge at the PTAB.
+The Federal Circuit court majority in the 9-4 decision also overturned a 2015 decision in Achates Reference Publishing Inc. v.
+Apple Inc. that PTAB rulings on the time-bar questions were final and can’t be appealed.
+Under Section 315 (b) of the America Invents Act (AIA) of 2011, alleged infringers have one year after litigation in federal court begins to file a challenge at the PTAB.

-Broadcom filed an IPR challenge in 2013 of Wi-Fi One’s patents, acquired from Swedish telecommunications and network service company Ericsson Inc. Wi-Fi One argued that Broadcom waited too long to file the IPR petition after a 2010 patent infringement lawsuit, involving the three patents, even though Broadcom wasn’t a defendant.
+Broadcom filed an IPR petition in 2013 against Wi-Fi One’s patents, acquired from Swedish telecommunications and network service company Ericsson Inc. Wi-Fi One argued that Broadcom waited too long to file the IPR petition after a 2010 patent infringement lawsuit involving the three patents, even though Broadcom wasn’t a defendant.
 Wi-Fi One had argued that Broadcom was related to defendants in its lawsuit through business and legal obligations.